humancopy/pow_last_login/README.md

 end
 ```

-Run `mix pow.extension.ecto.gen.migrations --extension PowLastLogin` followed by `mix ecto.migrate` to get the columns added to the users table.

 Add it to the list of Pow extensions, and if you didn't already, also the `controller_callbacks` option:

 ```elixir